The A to Z of Turkish Ingredients

 Urfa Chilli Urfa Biber – Another name for Isot pepper, which is well-known for its sweet and smoky flavour as well as its dark reddish black colour.

-Vine Leaves Asma yaprağı – Grapevine leaves are commonly used for wrapping around delicious fillings of rice, minced meat, herbs and flavoured with lemon juice, which is known as Dolma; any vegetable stuffed with a rice-based mixture.
+Vine Leaves Asma yaprağı – Grapevine leaves are commonly used for wrapping around delicious fillings of rice, minced meat, and herbs and flavoured with lemon juice, which is known as Dolma; any vegetable stuffed with a rice-based mixture.

 White Beans Kuru Fasülye – A staple in Turkish households, white beans make a delicious, heart-warming stew or a refreshing salad, therefore, they can be enjoyed in all seasons.